-FIVE-YEAR STATE PLAN GUIDELINES For State Library Administrative Agencies Fiscal Years 2018-2022
+FIVE-YEAR STATE PLAN GUIDELINES For State Library Administrative Agencies Fiscal Years 2023-2027

-APPLICATION DEADLINE: June 30, 2017 What is IMLS?
-The Institute of Museum and Library Services (IMLS) is the primary source of federal support for the nation's 123,000 libraries and 35,000 museums.
-Our mission is to inspire libraries and museums to advance innovation, lifelong learning, and cultural and civic engagement.
-Our grant making, policy development, and research help libraries and museums deliver valuable services that make it possible for communities and individuals to thrive.
+APPLICATION DEADLINE: June 30, 2022

+What is IMLS?

+The Institute of Museum and Library Services (IMLS) is the primary source of federal support for the nation's libraries and museums.
+Our mission is to advance, support, and empower America's museums, libraries, and related organizations through grantmaking, research, and policy development.
+Our vision is a nation where museums and libraries work together to transform the lives of individuals and communities.

 What is the Grants to States Program?

 The Grants to States program is the largest grant program administered by IMLS.
 Through this program, IMLS provides financial assistance to develop library services throughout the States, U.S. Territories, and the Freely Associated States.
 IMLS funds support projects that, among other purposes, promote literacy and education; enhance and expand the services and resources provided by all types of libraries; enhance the skills of the current and future library workforce and leadership; develop public-private partnerships with other agencies and community-based organizations; and target library services to individuals with diverse geographic, cultural and socio-economic backgrounds, individuals with disabilities, and individuals from other underserved communities.
-The program recognizes the increasing importance of information technology by emphasizing programs that teach digital literacy skills; develop library services that provide all users with access to information through local, State, regional, national, and international collaborations and networks; and establish or enhance electronic and other linkages among and between libraries and other entities. funds to match the Federal funds it receives.
+The program recognizes the increasing importance of information technology by emphasizing programs that teach digital literacy skills; develop library services that provide all users with access to information through local, State, regional, national, and international collaborations and networks; and establish or enhance electronic and other linkages among and between libraries and other entities.

+Each State is responsible for leveraging non-Federal, State, and local funds to match the Federal funds it receives.
 20 U.S.C. § 9133(b).
 In addition, each State must sustain a "Maintenance of Effort" level of State spending on libraries and library programs to ensure that Federal funds do not replace State funds in supporting State-based programs.
 20 U.S.C. § 9133(c).

 Who is Eligible?

 The fifty-nine established State Library Administrative Agencies ("SLAAs") may apply for Grants to States funds.

 What is an SLAA?

 A State Library Administrative Agency ("SLAA") is the official agency of a State charged by law with the extension and development of public library services throughout the State.
 20 U.S.C. § 9122(4).

-- How to Apply?
-To receive funds under the Grants to States program, each SLAA must submit to the Director of IMLS a State Plan detailing certain goals, assurances, and procedures for a five-year period.
-20 U.S.C. § 9134(a). - What is a State Plan?
+How to Apply?

+To receive funds under the Grants to States program, each SLAA must submit to the Director of IMLS a state plan detailing certain goals, assurances, and procedures for a five-year period ("State Plan").
+20 U.S.C. § 9134(a).

+What is a State Plan?

 A State Plan is a document that identifies a State's library needs, sets forth the activities to be taken toward meeting the identified needs supported with the assistance of Federal funds made available under the Library Services and Technology Act ("LSTA"), and provides assurances that the officially designated SLAA has the fiscal and legal authority and capability to administer all aspects of any award under the Grants to States program.
 20 U.S.C. § 9122(5).
 The State Plan must also provide assurances for establishing the State's policies, priorities, criteria and procedures necessary to the implementation of all programs under the LSTA.
 20 U.S.C. § 9122(5).